Lbalkenhol/candl/docs/tutorial/tutorial_overview.rst

 * Interfacing the likelihood with CAMB and calculating the :math:`\chi^2` for a given spectrum
 * Interfacing the likelihood with Cobaya and running an MCMC chain

+This tutorial uses some optional packages.
+Make sure you have Cobaya, getdist, and CAMB installed in order to run the whole notebook.

 ``differentiable_tutorial.ipynb``
 ---------------------------------